Caernarvonshire

 Search 110,000 Caernarvonshire individuals from this census substitute.

-This county is in form a long and irregular triangle, having its base or broader end measuring about 22 miles, lying on Denbighshire in the east, from the Great Orme’s Head along the Conwy River as far as Llyn Conwy ; and its narrower end tapering almost to a point in the long and rugged promontory of Lleyn to the south-west.
-Its longest side runs from S.W. to N.E., bounded throughout by the sea, first by Carnarvon Bay, and then by the Menai Straits, and the bay between these and the Great Orme’s Head.
+Its longest side runs from S.W. to N.E., bounded throughout by the sea, first by Carnarvon Bay, and then by the Menai Straits, and the bay between these and the Great Orme's Head.
 This side is nearly 55 miles in length.
-The other side, through the whole length of the promontory of Lleyn, lies on the Cardigan Bay, and the remainder of it is contiguous to the co. of Merioneth.
+The other side, through the whole length of the promontory of Lleyn, lies on the Cardigan Bay, and the remainder of it is contiguous to the county of Merioneth.

 The superficies of this triangle contains 544 square miles, or 348,160 acres.
-Owing to the extremely mountainous character of this county its population is comparatively small, but the growth of ports, slate quarries, and watering-places, has of late years developed a steady increase.
+Owing to the extremely mountainous character of this county its population is comparatively small, but the growth of ports, slate quarries, and watering-places has of late years developed a steady increase.

-Population Statistics
+Population statistics

 • 1831 — 66,500